NoahWanless/image_based_NN/README.md

 ################################ Project overview ################################

 A full Neural Net made from scratch in python made to make a face recognition NN.

 IMPORTANT NOTE:
 This project was unsuccessful.
-The network was so slow in training that i realized coding it in raw python allow was a poor choice as such
+The network was so slow in training that i realized coding it in raw python alone was a poor choice.
-I abandoned this project and diverted it into two seperate ones:
+As such I abandoned this project and diverted it into two seperate ones:

 Image capturing code:
 The functions written to capture images and save them have been rewritten and improved into its own repo you can find here: